 - Optional: Top each bowl of soup with roasted pumpkin seeds and apple sticks.

-- OH loves to add a few drops of Scotch Bonnet Sauce to his soup.
+- OH loves to add a few drops of Homemade Chilli Sauce to his soup.

 - Serve with a basket of home made bread rolls.